riceissa/questions_generator/README.md

 What is it like to give {} {}? | dogs, cats | apples, oranges
 ```

+You can define custom lists in `lists.py`, which will be treated like
+comma-separeted strings.
+(See `data.txt` and `lists.py` for how these
+are used together.)

 You can also turn on reporting of number of answers with the `-n` flag.
 Also if you don't specify and input file, you can read from stdin and
 then press `Ctrl`-`d` when you're done with input.
 Example: